Houda222/Algorithmic-Synthetic-Data-for-Object-Detection/README.md

 </div>

 ## How to run:
-TO use the code, run the main.py file.
+To use the code, run the main.py file.

 Modify the tranformations used in main.py depending on your specific need, and modify the size of the pasted sign in the SyntheticImage.py file.